-This session has three different options for the section titled Engage Patriarchy and Sexism in Faith, Sexism, and Justice.
+This session has three different options for the section titled Engage Inclusive and Expansive Language for God in Faith, Sexism, and Justice.
 You can use the in-person, hands-on activity.
-Or you may use an online meeting platform that allows participants to submit and discuss their typed comments.
-Finally, you may use an online meeting platform for discussion only.
+Or you may use an online meeting platform for discussion only.
+Finally, you may use an online meeting platform that allows participants to submit and discuss their typed comments.